pgroenbaek/ustracks-stf-profiles/README.md

 In memory of Norbert Rieger.

 All credit goes to Norbert as he is the author of the original USTracks shapes.

+Thanks to [sim-al2](https://www.trainsim.com/forums/member/179636-sim-al2) for pointing out that PositionControl exists and contributing the configuration of it.

+## Screenshots